jschementi/challenge/coding_challenge.md

 # Coding Challenge - Child Rummy

-Child Rummy is a simple variation of [Rummy](http://en.wikipedia.org/wiki/Rummy), where each player is dealt 7 cards from a 52 card deck (no jokers).
+Child Rummy is a simple variation of [Rummy](http://en.wikipedia.org/wiki/Rummy):

+- Each player is dealt 7 cards from a 52 card deck (no jokers)
-A player wins by being the first to have a mutually exclusive 3-of-a-kind (same card value, different suits) and 4-card-run (same suit, incrementing card value) in their hand.
+- A player wins by being the first to have both a 3-of-a-kind (same card value, different suits) and a 4-card-run (same suit, incrementing card value) in their hand, where the cards used for each goal are mutually exclusive.
-After dealing, the remaining cards are stacked face-down (called the stack), and the top card on the stack is turned face-up next to the stack, (beginning the discard pile).
-Play is round robin, with each player's turn consists of picking a card from either the top of the stack or the top of the discard pile, adding the card to their hand, and then discarding to the top of the discard pile.
-A player can only declare they win during their turn, and must still discard at the end of their turn and still have a winning hand.
+- After dealing, the remaining cards are stacked face-down (called the stack), and the top card on the stack is turned face-up next to the stack, (beginning the discard pile).
+- Play is round robin, with each player's turn consists of picking a card from either the top of the stack or the top of the discard pile, adding the card to their hand, and then discarding to the top of the discard pile.
+- A player can only declare they win during their turn, and must still discard at the end of their turn and still have a winning hand.
+- If the stack is empty immediately after a player picks a card, before the player can discard the discard pile is shuffled and becomes the stack.

 Pick **at least two** of the challenges below (you can do more!).
 You can decide to keep each individual challenge's implementation separate or